prismelabs/prismeanalytics.com/src/blog/understanding-utm-parameters.md

 increasing brand awareness.
 2. **Choose Your UTM Parameters**: Select the relevant source, medium, and campaign parameters that align with your goals.
-3. **Add UTM Parameters to Your URLs**: Insert the UTM parameter strings into the links you share across various marketing channels (e.g., social media, email, paid search).
+3. **Add UTM Parameters to Your URLs**: Use our [free UTM builder tool](/tools/utm_builder) to add parameters to the links you share across various marketing channels (e.g. social media, email, paid search).

 ## Conclusion